Ropes/launch-widgets/P1: Statement of Work.md

 In the case of failure or success, logs from `make build`, should be picked up by the Python script and written to [Azure blob store](https://azure.microsoft.com/en-us/services/storage/blobs/) account for access by developers, users, and CI/CD systems.

 * eg: `make build 2>&1 | tee /tmp/log-$(date +%F:+%T)`
-    * **note**: `tee` will silence an error code returned from the make command, this works to our advantage inside a Kubernetes Joballowing the next step to run.
+    * **note**: `tee` will silence an error code returned from the make command, this works to our advantage inside a Kubernetes Job, allowing the next Make target to run.

 * Format: `http://kerbodyne.blob.core.windows.net/ke-1-builds/BUILD_TAG/` with subdirectories:
     * `/bin/` - Binary artifacts